 How Do You Make Corned Beef Hash?

-This is such an easy breakfast recipe to make with leftover corned beef.
-All you need to do is dice up the corned beef, grab a few potatoes, peppers and onions and a frying pan.
+Hash is such an easy breakfast recipe to make with leftover corned beef.
+All you need to do is dice up your corned beef, grab a few potatoes, peppers and onions and a frying pan.

-If you have leftover cabbage you can definitely throw that in here too!
-This hash recipe is a really great way to use up leftovers in your refrigerator, especially after a St. Patrick’s Day party!
+If you have leftover cabbage from your St. Patrick’s Day dinner you can throw that in here too!
+Also, this hash recipe is a really great way to use up leftovers in your refrigerator, especially after a holiday or a party!

 Because the potatoes in this recipe are diced pretty small, you don’t have to cook them ahead of time.
 They’ll cook and crisp up in the pan really nicely.
 BUT if you have leftover, cooked potatoes just throw them in after the peppers are cooked.